ShinChven/feathers-react-ssr-with-vite/readme.md

 ## About

-This project is a template and a demo for a FeathersJS app integrate a vite React SSR render.
+This project is a template and a demo for a FeathersJS app that integrates Vite for React SSR rendering.

 FeathersJS is a NodeJS framework for building RESTful APIs, real-time applications, and modern microservices.
 It is built on top of ExpressJS and Socket.io.